To amend the Pilot's Bill of Rights to facilitate appeals, to limit the reexamination of airman certificates, and for other purposes.

 Length: 18 pages

-This bill was introduced on April 20, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 20, 2017, in a previous session of Congress, but it did not receive a vote.

 Apr 20, 2017